 Numerous instances may require one to take multiple personal loans.
 The most common reason for having multiple loans is loan consolidation.
 It may occur due to tight deadlines, yet one does not have the cash to make a payment.
 Additionally, some emergencies such as medical issues may require one to make prompt payments.
 This may require one to check how many personal loans can you take out.

 There is an immense risk that is accompanied by taking multiple loans.
 The major risk is the heavy burden of making several monthly payments, as discussed later on.
-Taking multiple loans can result in a huge interest added to the initial amount, which may be quite hectic and difficult to manage.
+Taking multiple loans can result in a higher interest added to the initial amount, which may be quite overwhelming and difficult to manage.

 Moreover, multiple loans are likely to tarnish one’s credit score due to late payments or even not completing some debts.
-It would be wise if one evaded taking multiple loans unnecessarily.
+It would be smart if one avoided taking multiple loans unnecessarily.
 This is because taking personal loans without a precise repayment plan can create financial pressure.

 How Multiple Loans Can Affect Your Credit Score